 The actual amounts that the transitions are affected due to peak shifting can be determined experimentally.
 Having this information makes it possible to correct for this problem by simply causing a transition to occur earlier or later when writing.
 In other words, make the 4's and 3's longer and the 2's shorter when they are next to each other.
 This type of correction is called Pre-Compensation (Pre-Comp).
 The earlier example showed that when the counter reached it's terminal count a decision would be made whether to toggle the T flip-flop or not.
 In order to accomplish the effect of Pre-Comp this idea needs to be modified slightly.
 Rather than using the terminal count, what is done is to use the four lower counter bits and compare them with some value.
 This value is another one of the parameters that is written in to RAM by a processor.
 The value of the comparison point has three different possibilities, Early, Normal, and Late.
 Normal will provide a comparison point which will serve as the constant point of reference.
 Early will give a comparison point which occurs slightly earlier than the Normal point and can be used to cause a transition to occur a little earlier.
 Late will cause the transition to occur a little later than the Normal position.
-The value of Normal is arbitrary since it serves only as a comparison point and Late are determined based on how many clocks it takes to correct for peak shift which can be determined experimentally by studying the actual information read from the disk on the drive.
+The value of Normal is arbitrary since it serves only as a comparison point and all other comparison points use the Normal value as it's reference.
+The value of Early and Late are determined based on how many clocks it takes to correct for peak shift which can be determined experimentally by studying the actual information read from the disk on the drive.
 The block diagram of the write side shows the comparator and the counter and how when the higher order bits have reached all ones and the lower order bits have reached the comparison value, the T flip-flop is enabled.
 The following example will make it easier to understand these concepts: